aaron-desmond/Tiny-Seach-Engine/querier/IMPLEMENTATION.md

 ### querier

-Detailed descriptions of each function's interface is provided as a paragraph comment prior to each function's implementation in `querier.c` and is not repeated here (simple descriptions added below though, mostly for helper functions).
+Detailed descriptions of each function's interface is provided as a paragraph comment prior to each function's implementation in `querier.c` and is not repeated here (simple descriptions added below though, mostly for helper functions, and pseudocode is included in the design file).

 ```c
 int main(int argc, char *argv[]);